-Upper School (US) students are invited to select from and explore a wide range of curricular offerings via Student Clubs and Independent Study projects.
+Upper School (US) students are invited to explore a wide range of curricular offerings via Student Clubs and Independent Study projects.
 Facilitated by faculty members dedicated to providing rich, real-world opportunities, these niche programs allow US students to pursue passions, learn and apply new skills, and bond with like minded peers.

 INDEPENDENT STUDY PROGRAM

 - Select topics for their project-based learning (PBL) independent study.

-- Spend two class periods per week investigating these topics.
+- Spend time each week investigating these topics.

 - Meet regularly with a designated ISP mentor.

 - Interview experts and visit sites related to ISP topics of interests.

-- Work in small groups to share and receive feedback about ISP findings and projects.
+- Work in small groups to share and receive feedback about ISP findings.

-- Conduct research and develop plans for presenting ISP discoveries and results to the School in the spring.
+- Conduct research and develop plans for sharing ISP discoveries and final products with the School community in the spring.